Endometriosis – Everything you need to know

 When medications are unable to curb the pain, some women choose to undergo surgery to remove painful patches of endometrial tissue.
 Sometimes it is necessary to continue taking hormone medications post-surgery to ensure that the tissue doesn’t grow back.
 If the endometriosis is interfering with fertility, surgery may be able to correct these problems.
 In the most severe cases, it becomes necessary for some women to opt for radical surgery, including the removal of the uterus and ovaries.
 This is perhaps the hardest decision that women with endometriosis face.

-We hope you found this article helpful and informational.
+We hope you found this article helpful and informative.
 If you believe you may have endometriosis, don’t wait to reach out to your provider.
-If you’re looking for an ObGyn, we’d love if you contacted us at The OB/GYN Group of Austin.
+If you’re looking for an ObGyn, we’d love it if you contact us at The OB/GYN Group of Austin.